nbrown/p6-jdf/README.md

 ## License ##

-This module is licensed under the terms of the Mozilla Public License 2.0.
+This module is licensed under the terms of the ISC License.

 Adobe, Kodak, Preps and Creo are trademarks of their respective owners.